anandbharadwaj1990/InterfaceSharpening/README.md

-A sinple FVM code to illustrate the algorithm of sharpening an interface in two-phase flows
+A simple FVM code to illustrate the algorithm of sharpening an interface in two-phase flows
 1. The fortran code needs to be compiled as shown below gfortran -fdefault-real-8 2D_levelset_FVM_phi.f90